lootster/shift-swap-app/README.md

 ---

 **Note**: This app is designed for internal team use with a maximum of 400 users.
-The SQLite database is perfect for this scale and keeps deployment simple.
+Each user requires a unique 6-digit Employee ID assigned by HR.
+PostgreSQL provides excellent performance and scalability for this use case while offering robust production features.